DaijobuDes/small-projects/CIT-fb-page-scraper/README.md

-The reason why I created this is because I want to ease the access of reading posts through discord instead of going to facebook's site, in which I do not like anymore due to the new UI that they implmented some months ago.
+The reason why I created this is because I want to ease the access of reading posts through discord instead of going to facebook's site, in which I do not like anymore due to the new UI that they implemented some months ago.
 Really, I miss the old facebook's look.

 ### Notes also